 According to ITI’s literature, CADIQ minimizes conversion errors with the following protocols:

 - Sampling points are evaluated by the native CAD system.

 - Only topology and sampling points are translated by CADIQ between the CAD systems.

 - Faces are matched and point projections are performed by the target CAD system.

 - Quality analysis is performed on each model in its own CAD system.

 In addition to geometric differences in models, CADIQ can also verify deviations in PMI (product manufacturing information, such as dimensions and annotations).
 The software supports batch processing in cluster computing, so for large projects, you may set up a dedicated computer farm — or tap into the unoccupied workstations after hours and on weekends — to perform parallel processing.

 Because CADIQ needs access to the CAD program, it’s not available as a standalone product.
-ITI doesn’t publish the software’s cost (which varies depend on the modules you select).
-Initial cost for CADIQ starts around $10K, with some ITI customers paying as much as $250K for their licenses, according to Cheney.
+ITI doesn’t publish the software’s cost (which varies depending on the modules you select).
+The initial cost for CADIQ starts around $10K, with some ITI customers paying as much as $250K for their licenses, according to Cheney.